rust-lang/edition-guide/src/rust-2018/module-system/path-clarity.md

 }
 ```

-With Rust 2018, however, the same code will also work completely unmodified in
+With uniform paths, however, the same code will also work completely unmodified in
 a submodule:

 ```rust,ignore